basecs101/getting-started-with-rest-service/README.md

 * /greeting -> path or endpoint
 * name -> request parameter key
 * Vikram -> request parameter value
+--------- what is spring framework and how spring boot and spring MVC are different? ---------------

+1. Spring Framework:
+   - Spring is a comprehensive Java-based framework used for building enterprise applications.
+   - It provides various modules and features for addressing common concerns in application development, such as dependency injection, aspect-oriented programming, transaction management, and more.
+   - Spring promotes a modular and flexible approach to application development, making it easier to manage complex applications and improve testability and maintainability.

+2. Spring Boot:
+   - Spring Boot is a project within the Spring ecosystem that simplifies the setup and development of Spring applications.
+   - It provides a set of conventions and pre-configured settings to streamline the development process, reducing the need for extensive configuration.
+   - Spring Boot is particularly well-suited for building microservices and standalone applications, and it includes embedded web servers for deploying web applications with minimal effort.

+3. Spring MVC:
+   - Spring MVC (Model-View-Controller) is a part of the Spring Framework used for developing web applications.
+   - It focuses on building web applications with a clear separation of concerns, where the Model represents the application's data, the View handles the presentation, and the Controller manages the flow of requests and responses.
+   - Spring Boot can be used in conjunction with Spring MVC to simplify web application development, but Spring MVC is primarily focused on the web layer, while Spring Boot simplifies the overall application setup and configuration.

+In summary, Spring is a versatile framework for building enterprise applications, Spring Boot simplifies application setup and development, and Spring MVC is a component of Spring specifically designed for building web applications.
+They can be used together to create web applications efficiently.

 ------------- Important Spring boot Annotations ----------------